$147.44 Million in Sales Expected for Sarepta Therapeutics, Inc. (NASDAQ:SRPT) This Quarter

-Equities research analysts expect Sarepta Therapeutics, Inc. (NASDAQ:SRPT) to post $147.44 million in sales for the current fiscal quarter, according to Zacks.
-Six analysts have provided estimates for Sarepta Therapeutics’ earnings, with estimates ranging from $132.59 million to $157.31 million.
-Sarepta Therapeutics reported sales of $137.36 million during the same quarter last year, which indicates a positive year over year growth rate of 7.3%.
-The firm is expected to report its next quarterly earnings report on Wednesday, August 4th.
+Equities research analysts expect that Sarepta Therapeutics, Inc. (NASDAQ:SRPT) will announce $147.44 million in sales for the current fiscal quarter, Zacks reports.
+Six analysts have made estimates for Sarepta Therapeutics’ earnings, with the lowest sales estimate coming in at $132.59 million and the highest estimate coming in at $157.31 million.
+Sarepta Therapeutics reported sales of $137.36 million in the same quarter last year, which indicates a positive year-over-year growth rate of 7.3%.
+The company is expected to issue its next earnings results on Wednesday, August 4th.

-According to Zacks, analysts expect that Sarepta Therapeutics will report full-year sales of $615.17 million for the current financial year, with estimates ranging from $542.48 million to $682.39 million.
-For the next year, analysts expect that the business will report sales of $781.33 million, with estimates ranging from $624.38 million to $998.90 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for Sarepta Therapeutics.
+On average, analysts expect that Sarepta Therapeutics will report full year sales of $615.17 million for the current fiscal year, with estimates ranging from $542.48 million to $682.39 million.
+For the next year, analysts forecast that the company will report sales of $781.33 million, with estimates ranging from $624.38 million to $998.90 million.
+Zacks’ sales averages are a mean average based on a survey of research analysts that follow Sarepta Therapeutics.

-Sarepta Therapeutics (NASDAQ:SRPT) last issued its quarterly earnings data on Wednesday, May 5th.
-The biotechnology company reported ($2.10) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($2.01) by ($0.09).
+Sarepta Therapeutics (NASDAQ:SRPT) last announced its quarterly earnings data on Wednesday, May 5th.
+The biotechnology company reported ($2.10) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($2.01) by ($0.09).
 Sarepta Therapeutics had a negative net margin of 122.76% and a negative return on equity of 87.11%.
-The business had revenue of $146.93 million for the quarter, compared to analysts’ expectations of $140.73 million.
-During the same period in the previous year, the business earned ($0.23) earnings per share.
+The firm had revenue of $146.93 million during the quarter, compared to analyst estimates of $140.73 million.
+During the same quarter last year, the company earned ($0.23) EPS.

-In other Sarepta Therapeutics news, Director Hans Lennart Rudolf Wigzell sold 10,000 shares of Sarepta Therapeutics stock in a transaction on Monday, March 8th.
-The shares were sold at an average price of $83.51, for a total value of $835,100.00.
-Following the completion of the transaction, the director now owns 26,518 shares of the company’s stock, valued at $2,214,518.18.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director M Kathleen Behrens sold 5,000 shares of Sarepta Therapeutics stock in a transaction on Wednesday, March 10th.
-The shares were sold at an average price of $85.76, for a total transaction of $428,800.00.
-Following the completion of the transaction, the director now directly owns 135,517 shares of the company’s stock, valued at approximately $11,621,937.92.
+In related news, Director Hans Lennart Rudolf Wigzell sold 10,000 shares of Sarepta Therapeutics stock in a transaction on Monday, March 8th.
+The stock was sold at an average price of $83.51, for a total transaction of $835,100.00.
+Following the completion of the sale, the director now owns 26,518 shares of the company’s stock, valued at $2,214,518.18.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, Director M Kathleen Behrens sold 5,000 shares of the company’s stock in a transaction dated Wednesday, March 10th.
+The stock was sold at an average price of $85.76, for a total value of $428,800.00.
+Following the completion of the transaction, the director now directly owns 135,517 shares in the company, valued at $11,621,937.92.
 The disclosure for this sale can be found here.
-5.90% of the stock is currently owned by insiders.
+5.90% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently added to or reduced their stakes in SRPT.
-Evolution Wealth Advisors LLC increased its stake in shares of Sarepta Therapeutics by 78.5% during the first quarter.
-Evolution Wealth Advisors LLC now owns 382 shares of the biotechnology company’s stock worth $28,000 after purchasing an additional 168 shares in the last quarter.
-Baillie Gifford & Co. purchased a new stake in shares of Sarepta Therapeutics during the fourth quarter worth about $30,000.
-International Assets Investment Management LLC increased its stake in shares of Sarepta Therapeutics by 154.6% during the first quarter.
-International Assets Investment Management LLC now owns 275 shares of the biotechnology company’s stock worth $30,000 after purchasing an additional 167 shares in the last quarter.
-Sandy Spring Bank purchased a new stake in shares of Sarepta Therapeutics during the first quarter worth about $37,000.
-Finally, Jacobi Capital Management LLC increased its stake in shares of Sarepta Therapeutics by 54.2% during the first quarter.
-Jacobi Capital Management LLC now owns 780 shares of the biotechnology company’s stock worth $58,000 after purchasing an additional 274 shares in the last quarter.
-81.66% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in SRPT.
+Evolution Wealth Advisors LLC lifted its stake in Sarepta Therapeutics by 78.5% in the first quarter.
+Evolution Wealth Advisors LLC now owns 382 shares of the biotechnology company’s stock valued at $28,000 after acquiring an additional 168 shares during the last quarter.
+Baillie Gifford & Co. acquired a new stake in shares of Sarepta Therapeutics in the 4th quarter valued at $30,000.
+International Assets Investment Management LLC lifted its stake in shares of Sarepta Therapeutics by 154.6% in the 1st quarter.
+International Assets Investment Management LLC now owns 275 shares of the biotechnology company’s stock valued at $30,000 after purchasing an additional 167 shares during the last quarter.
+Sandy Spring Bank bought a new stake in Sarepta Therapeutics in the first quarter worth $37,000.
+Finally, Jacobi Capital Management LLC increased its position in Sarepta Therapeutics by 54.2% during the first quarter.
+Jacobi Capital Management LLC now owns 780 shares of the biotechnology company’s stock worth $58,000 after buying an additional 274 shares during the last quarter.
+Hedge funds and other institutional investors own 81.66% of the company’s stock.

 Sarepta Therapeutics Company Profile